 Reporting and reviewing the plan

-It is critical to determine whether our collective actions under the strategic plan are making a difference.
-We measure the progress of the Strategic Plan towards achieving its vision and outcomes, and monitor implementation of commitments under each action plan.
+We measured the progress of the Strategic Plan towards achieving its vision and outcomes, and monitored implementation of commitments under each action plan.

-- Annual performance indicator reports track those statistical indicators that influence the mental health and wellbeing of all Queenslanders, including those with mental illness and problematic alcohol and other drugs use.
+- Annual performance indicator reports to track statistical indicators that influence the mental health and wellbeing of all Queenslanders, including those with mental illness and problematic alcohol and other drugs use.

-- Annual implementation reports track implementation of Action plan commitments.
+- Annual implementation reports to track implementation of Action plan commitments.